 - Staffing: Activities specific to the primary care setting are overseen by a full-time program manager and a half-time coordinator.
 The Let’s Go! project director and a data coordinator also devote part of their time to program-related activities in this setting.

 - Costs: Data on the costs of primary care–related program activities are not available.
-For information on total program costs, see the related profile.

 Funding SourcesLet's Go!